fgodi/remote-challenge-cpp-public/README.md

 ## Final notes

 If something failed along the way und you cannot fix it on your own, reach out to us.
-If everything worked out, give us a sign and we’ll send you the task itself.
+If everything worked out, good luck solving the challenge which was provided to you!